Solomon Islands

 Promoting women’s leadership

 With rates of women’s political representation in Solomon Islands amongst the lowest in the world, holding the government accountable for its commitments to women is critical.
-That’s why the Women’s Rights Action Movement (WRAM) is working to coordinate the Solomon Islands women’s movement to hold the government accountable.
-It is also supporting other civil society organisations to bring a “gender lens” to their development work with communities across the Solomon Islands.
+That’s why our partner Women’s Rights Action Movement (WRAM) is leading a campaign to introduce reserved seats for women.
+WRAM also works with the Solomon Islands Women’s Rights movement to hold the government accountable, and bring a “gender lens” to development laws, policies and programs.

 Strengthening women’s safety and security

-Roughly 60% of Solomon Islander women experience physical or sexual violence.
-With little knowledge of or access to support services, the majority of women will not report their experiences.
-IWDA partner Family Support Centre is working to bring free counselling and para-legal services to all survivors of violence, and introduced mobile counselling services in rural communities to reach more isolated and vulnerable women.
-However, due to funding limitations, there are gaps in FSC’s coverage.
-The Anglican Church of Melanesia – Christian Care Centre provides safe housing and support for women and girl survivors of all forms of violence – the only medium term safe house in Solomon Islands.
+Almost two-thirds of women in Solomon Islands experience physical or sexual violence by a partner.
+With little knowledge of or access to support services, the majority of women will not report their experiences or seek assistance.
+Our partner Family Support Centre provides free counselling, legal aid, and case management services to survivors of violence, and operates provincial committees and a mobile counselling service to reach women in rural and isolated areas.
+Our partner Christian Care Centre provides safe housing and support for women and girl survivors of all forms of violence – and is the only mediumterm safe house in Solomon Islands.
+In recent years, both partners have been scaling up their operations to improve service coverage across all 9 provinces in Solomon Islands and are leading violence prevention efforts.

 Economic empowerment